Western Digital (NASDAQ:WDC) Releases Q3 2022 Earnings Guidance

-Western Digital (NASDAQ:WDC – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.300-$1.600 for the period, compared to the Thomson Reuters consensus estimate of $1.510.
+Western Digital (NASDAQ:WDC – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
+The company provided EPS guidance of $1.300-$1.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.510.
 The company issued revenue guidance of $4.20 billion-$4.40 billion, compared to the consensus revenue estimate of $4.09 billion.

+A number of brokerages recently commented on WDC.
+Cowen lowered their price objective on shares of Western Digital from $70.00 to $60.00 in a research note on Friday, January 28th.
+Susquehanna Bancshares reissued a buy rating and issued a $80.00 price objective on shares of Western Digital in a research note on Tuesday, January 25th.
+Citigroup decreased their price target on shares of Western Digital from $80.00 to $75.00 in a research note on Friday, January 28th.
+Mizuho decreased their price target on shares of Western Digital from $78.00 to $72.00 and set a buy rating on the stock in a research note on Monday, March 14th.
+Finally, UBS Group decreased their price target on shares of Western Digital from $62.00 to $58.00 in a research note on Thursday, February 10th.
+Six equities research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
+According to MarketBeat.com, Western Digital currently has an average rating of Buy and an average price target of $74.14.

 Western Digital Corp. engages in the developing, manufacturing, marketing, and sale of data storage devices and solutions.
 It operates through the following product categories: Client Devices, Data Center Devices & Solutions, and Client Solutions.
 The Client Devices category includes mobile, desktop, gaming and digital video hard drives, solid state drives (SSDs), embedded products, and wafers.